-This year, 79,000 people will walk into 1,600 recruiting stations around the country and join the U.S. Army.
+If trends hold steady, 79,000 people will walk into recruiting stations around the country this year and join the U.S. Army.
 They will take jobs ranging from infantry to accounting, and fight battles everywhere from Afghanistan to cyberspace.
 Here are 11 things you might not know about the Army.

 1. A majority of presidents wore the uniform.

 Twenty-four presidents served in the Army, to include the various state militias, which supported the Army during the American Revolution and the Civil War.
 (Excluding the militias, you lose Captain Abraham Lincoln and Brigadier General Chester A. Arthur, among others, on your Fantasy Army team).
 Of them, 23 were officers, with Private James Buchanan earning distinction as the only enlisted man to ever be elected president.
 Teddy Roosevelt is the only president to have been awarded the Medal of Honor, albeit posthumously.
 (Notably, Roosevelt even volunteered for service in World War I—ten years after having served as president.)
 There’s even some overlap in service: That guy holding the flag in that painting of Washington Crossing the Delaware?
 James Monroe.
 William McKinley’s commander in the 23rd Ohio Infantry?
 Rutherford B. Hayes.

 If all of the presidents came back as zombies and put on a uniform, George Washington would be the highest-ranking member of the armed forces, having been posthumously promoted to General of the Armies of the United States in 1976.
 His second-in-command would be General of the Army Dwight D. Eisenhower.
 (Trivia: Ike was born David Dwight Eisenhower.)

 2. Why are they called Rangers?